 (15.5cm x 9cm)

-then Lieutenant Francis Gordon Sanders of the 18th Brigade, Royal Horse Artillery.
+letter from then Lieutenant Francis Gordon Sanders of the 18th Brigade, Royal Horse Artillery.
 Sanders had arrived

 in South Africa as a private in the 2nd Contingent, South Australia Mounted Rifles.
 W.B.
-Sanders would have been William
+Sanders would have been

-Francis Gordon Sanders was born at the family homestead of Warcowie Station, South Australia on 26 June, 1879
+Francis Gordon Sanders was born at the family homestead of Warcowie Station, South Australia on 26 June 1879 the

-being the

 son of James Carstairs Sanders and Emma Harriet McKinley.
 The younger Sanders attained his higher education at

 Prince Alfred College and Roseworthy Agricultural College.
 Sanders also served with the South Australia Field

 Artillery under the command of Major Alfred Edward Marston Norton.
-Sanders also served as
+Additionally, Sanders acted as private

-I January 1900 Francis Gordon Sanders enlisted in the 2nd South Australian Mounted Rifles (S.A.M.R.) at
+In January 1900, Francis Gordon Sanders enlisted in the 2nd South Australian Mounted Rifles (S.A.M.R.) at

 Adelaide.
 His service number was 3 which indicates that he was the third man to enlist.
 It should be noted that No. 37

 of the 2nd S.A.M.R. was Henry Harbord 'Breaker' Morant.
-While I have found to reference implying friendship
+While I have found no evidence implying friendship

-between the two they would have obviously known each other to some extent.
+between the two, they would have obviously known of each other to some extent.